 The intern is expected to be ready for work at the scheduled starting time for supervised practice, training, and didactic experiences.
-Lateness will not be tolerated.
 If the intern expects to be late, he/she should call the preceptor to inform him/her of lateness and expected time of arrival.

-Since late arrival is disruptive to training, the DPH WIC Dietetic Internship Program Director has the option to exclude the intern from the learning activity.
+Since late arrival is disruptive to training, the DPH WIC Dietetic Internship Director has the option to exclude the intern from the learning activity.
 Exclusion from training/clinical learning activity due to tardiness results in absence and will be treated as such.

 Punctuality is monitored by site preceptors and reflected on intern evaluations.
-If issues with punctuality arise, the DPH WIC Dietetic Internship Program Director counsels the intern, documents the lateness and places the information in the intern's file.
+If issues with punctuality arise, the DPH WIC Dietetic Internship Director counsels the intern, documents the lateness and places the information in the intern's file.